HomeAboutPractice AreasFAQWritingTools New Contact

 The first step: understanding the freeze

 Before taking any steps, it is important to understand the specific basis for the freeze.
-Ask the bank in writing: is this a court order, a police lien under Section 102 BNSS (formerly Section 457 CrPC), or an NCRP-triggered administrative hold?
+Ask the bank in writing: is this a court order, a police lien or seizure direction under Section 106 BNSS (formerly Section 102 CrPC), or an NCRP-triggered administrative hold?
 The distinction matters because the procedural route to removal differs.

 What documentation strengthens a release application